shaikabzal9676/chatzan/README.md

 - Register and log in securely
 - Discover recommended users
 - Send and manage friend requests
-- Chat in real time with connected users
+- Chat And Video call in real time with connected users
 - Experience a responsive and modern UI

 Instead of implementing raw WebSockets, this application integrates **Stream Chat**, a production-grade real-time messaging platform used by large-scale applications.